Axway/amplify-fusion-labs/user-management/README.md

 ![lab3](images/lab3-seconduserlogin-8.png)
 * Click the Team picker and add teamA and click on the Set Preferred Teams button
 ![lab3](images/lab3-seconduserlogin-9.png)
-* Click on Designer and see that you can see both projA and projB but will have different roles for each
+* Click on Designer and see that you can see ProjectA, ProjectB1 and ProjectB2 but will have different roles for each
 ![lab3](images/lab3-seconduserlogin-10.png)